 Whether a large item has too much information or too little detail, it carries high risk.
 If the item is a big and vague idea, successful implementation is almost impossible, which may lead to endless rework by Development Team.
 This is obviously wasteful.
 If the large item conveys a large amount of information (such as scenarios or acceptance criteria) the Development Team risks not completing the work for all the specified requirements within a Sprint.
 Both of these are common scenarios for Scrum Teams.
 The Development Team may be starved for information if they interact with the Product Owner too infrequently or too superficially.
 Circumstances may force the Development Team to “wing it” with whatever information they have.

-Increasing work items’ size increases variance and errors into their estimates.
+Increasing work items’ size increases variance and errors into their estimates (, p.
+142.)
 By definition, an estimate is a guess, so it is imperfect.
 We know when we measure anything the measurement we obtain is a combination of the actual value and some error amount.
 For estimates (which are not measured) we can expect the error component to be large and wildly varying for different items.
-If this error is 20% (probably a relatively small error value) then for a large item this error is proportionally larger than for a small item.
-For example, an estimate of a large item at 20 days has an error of 4 days, where as an estimate of smaller item at 5 days has an error of only 1 day.
+If this error is 20 percent (probably a relatively small error value) then for a large item this error is proportionally larger than for a small item.
+For example, an estimate of a large item at 20 days has an error of four days, where as an estimate of smaller item at five days has an error of only one day.
 It is unlikely that the error of an estimate will be the same between larger and smaller items or between any two items we have in a Product Backlog or Sprint Backlog.
 As described above, it is more difficult for developers to thoroughly understand larger items, which may result in a larger percentage error in the estimate.
 If we add up the estimates across the Product Backlog (for a Release Plan) then we are adding these errors together.
 We can always correct this with some kind of padding or other contingency, and we can complicate the estimation regimen to reduce the risk of missing deadlines — at the expense of precision.
 A better tack may be to deliver a version of the product rather than spend all the time planning.

 Feedback is an essential part of Scrum; the Sprint Review is a formal opportunity for Scrum Team to gain feedback on progress of the product.
 The Sprint Review is most effective at providing this feedback when there is a potentially shippable Product Increment.
 Working with large items can limit the opportunity for the Development Team to finish this Product Increment, giving the Scrum Team nothing to review.
 This greatly limits feedback, which is the lifeblood of an agile team, because the product is in a state between planning and delivery — a nowhere land.
 Moreover, apart from feedback, this state gives no visibility about progress because the Scrum Team cannot really know where the product is with respect to the Product Backlog or Roadmap; the position is a guess until deployment.